top of page

 LSCC transparent.png

-Leadership Santa Cruz County's 2024/2025 Class 38 is a 10-month program that meets one Friday each month from September through May with graduation in June.
-An August orientation is scheduled to make introductions and go over the program's guidelines.
+Leadership Santa Cruz County's Class 38 is a 10-month program that meets one Friday each month from September through May with graduation in June.
+An August orientation is scheduled for introductions and an exciting overview of the year ahead.

 Meet our Team